darebrawley/mip653/_projects/assignment04.md

 ### Setup:
-Download datasets for part b of assignment 4 [here]().
-Save them in the data folder for assignment 4.
+Make sure you have downloaded all datasets required for  assignment 4 [here](https://drive.google.com/open?id=1yU82-tqWd_rDghZWp1in8GM_PdPVa-Mv). (`Newark Schools` and `Newark_area_roads` are two datasets added since 10/21 that you will specifically need for the second part of the assignment.
+If you downloaded the assignment previously please download these datasets and save them in the data folder for assignment 4.)

 Add data:

-- NJDEP Contaminated Sites
+- NJDEP Contaminated Sites (you can review the metadata [here](https://gisdata-njdep.opendata.arcgis.com/datasets/known-contaminated-site-list-for-new-jersey?geometry=-81.231%2C38.665%2C-68.268%2C41.604&selectedAttribute=REM_LEVEL))
-- New Jersey Roads
-- Newark Census Tracts
+- Newark Area Roads
 - Newark Schools
 - Newark Buildings